 - Dense mats of water lettuce can hinder swimmers and boaters, prevent other recreational uses of waterways, and restrict water flow in irrigation and flood control canals.

 - The free-floating plant forms a rosette or group of leaves arranged in a circle that resembles an open head of lettuce.

-- Thick, ridged leaves are two to 20 centimetres long and light green, with short, white hairs, rounded ends and no stems.
+- Thick, ridged leaves are 2 to 20 cm long and light green, with short, white hairs, rounded ends and no stems.